Updated on: · 👉 Back to the Mystery Booms & Rumblings Hub · 👉 Related hubs: Earth Oddities · Sky Oddities · Space Oddity

 Earthquake booms (also called seismic booms) are loud, cannon-like bangs sometimes heard seconds before, during, or after small, shallow earthquakes.
-Along many coasts, the phenomenon is known as Seneca Guns—muffled “artillery” that rolls in on calm, blue-sky days with no storm or explosion in sight.
+Along many coasts, the phenomenon is known as Seneca Guns — muffled “artillery” that rolls in on calm, blue-sky days with no storm or explosion in sight.

-Jump to: What Are Earthquake Booms? · How They Sound & Feel · Causes & Mechanics · What Are “Seneca Guns”? · Famous Reports · How to Investigate Locally · FAQs · Sources · Latest Reports · Get Involved
+What Are “Seneca Guns”? · Famous Reports · How to Investigate Locally · FAQs · Sources · Case Files · Get Involved

 Key facts (TL;DR)